-Trim the stems if necessary
+Trim the stems of your pumpkins if necessary

 A couple of my pumpkins had excessively long stems, or a stem with a rotten spot on it.
 Before you do anything else to your pumpkins, make sure the stems are the length you prefer (especially if you’re going to stack them), and that you’ve trimmed away any rotten or moldy parts of the stem.
 You don’t want the mold to grow and cause decay of the pumpkin.